 - Admin Note

-What Form Fields Should You Use on Your Form?
+What Form Fields Should You Use on Your Elementor Contact Form?

 Different types of forms require different form fields.
-If you are making a simple contact form, just a few simple widgets such as text, email, phone, captcha, and submit button widgets are enough for you.
+If you are making a simple contact form in Elementor, just a few simple widgets such as text, email, phone, captcha, and submit button widgets are enough for you.

 On the other hand, if you’re looking for making forms like admission form, event form, booking form, etc, you might need to use different form fields and customize them accordingly.

-To make the process of choosing the right form fields easier for you, MetForm offers dozens of templates to make a wide variety of form types.
-Check the demo form templates here.
+To make the process of choosing the right form fields easier for you, MetForm offers dozens of templates to make a wide variety of form types such as registration form, WordPress survey form, booking form etc. Check the demo form templates here.
+In this list, you will also find free Elementor contact form templates for building contact forms in a few seconds.

-How to Embed the Contact Form to Any Page?
+How to Embed the Elementor Custom Contact Forms to Any Page?

 If you do not want to create a page for your Elementor contact form, rather embed the form on any page, MetForm also lets you do so.

 MetForm creates individual shortcodes for all the forms you create.
+Besides, you will also have custom contact form shortcodes in MetForm.
 To find the shortcode of a specific contact form that you’ve created, go to WordPress Admin Dashboard ➜ MetForm ➜ Forms.

 There you will find shortcodes of any form.
-Just copy the shortcode and then paste that on the page where you want to embed the contact form.
+Just copy the shortcode and then paste that on the page where you want to embed the WordPress custom contact form.
 Bingo!

 Integrations You Can Use for Elementor Contact Form